bradlylewis/web-45-web-sprint-challenge-advanced-web-applications-bradlylewis/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. Explain what a token is used for.

+A token is used to authenticate a user and give them access to private routes.

 2. What steps can you take in your web apps to keep your data secure?

+Don't make sensitive information accessible through the inspect tool

 3. Describe how web servers work.

+A client sends a request for resources from a server and the server sends responses.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.